SSH access to Purdue AF¶

 -

-Start an AF session in a normal way
+Start an AF session in the normal way

 -